How-tos Overview

 The object that is activating the Task.
 This

-in which case the activation is said to be anonymous. - relTime
+may be nullin which case the activation is said to be anonymous.

 - The time, relative to the current simulation time, when the Task should be activated.